immcantation/dowser/docs/vignettes/Germlines-Vignette.md

 To reconstruct clonal germlines, read in the IMGT-gapped sequence directory and supply it, along with your data, to the createGermlines function.

-Input data *must* be from one locus, such as only IGH.
+Input data can be from multiple loci (this is different from older Dowser versions).
+However, the input reference sequences must be from one organism, such as human.

 ```r